sofiabelen/sofiabelen.github.io/content/literature/platos-republic-book-3-censorship-or-mindful-consumption/index.md

   </figcaption>
 </figure>

+> Rather we should compel the poets to deny either that such deeds are theirs, or that they are children of gods, but not to say both, nor to attempt to persuade our youngsters that the gods produce evil and that heroes are no better than human beings.
+>
+> --- Socrates

 In The Republic, there's a bit of back and forth about the nature of the gods.
 Do they punish the unjust and praise the just?
 Or do they act according to their whims and moods, praising those whom they fancy the most and from whom they receive the better offerings?
 Socrates would prefer it were as first described, so in a sense he rejects the current depiction of the gods and wishes to mold it to better fit his ideal.

 My question is, whether after such a fundamental transformation, is he still talking about the same gods or a completely new set?
 Is it any better from the original one?